backstage/backstage/docs/deployment/docker.md

 ## Community Contributed Dockerfile Alternatives

 The `Dockerfile` mentioned above located in `packages/backend` is maintained by the maintainers of Backstage, however there are also community contributed Dockerfile alternatives located in `contrib/docker`.
+The `Dockerfile`s in `contrib/docker` are not maintained by the maintainers of Backstage and are not necessarily updated when the `Dockerfile` located in `packages/backend` is updated.

 ### Minimal Hardened Image